Details

 • The cost of a personal porter is A$890.00 which covers the porter's wages, food, relocation back to village and road transport.

-• Passport & Visa Costs
+• Passport & Visa Costs.
+Apply on line

 • Travel Insurance